 Enclosed in the <notes> tag, any number of <note> tags give arbitrary information about the inventory item, as the tag's body.
 There are no attributes.

-Optionally enclosed in the top-level <output> tag is the <billing> tag, which has no attributes for version 1.0 responses, and the following for 1.1 responses:
+Optionally enclosed in the top-level <output> tag is the <billing> tag, which has no attributes for version 1.0 responses, and the following for 1.1 and 1.2 responses:

 Enclosed in the <billing> tag will be one or more <item> tags, describing the bill for each identifier priced in the generation of the report.